RU-MaGIC/MaGIC/_pages/about.md

 This can be modified to fit your project.
 We do kindly request that you notify us when using this boilerplate so we can balance workloads appropriately for your project.

 ## History
-The Molecular and Genomics Informatics Core (MaGIC) was initiated at the end of 2019 to build into a full-service bioinformatics core facility at Rutgers RBHS Newark.
+The Molecular and Genomics Informatics Core (MaGIC) was initiated at the end of 2019 to build into a full-service bioinformatics core facility at Rutgers RBHS Newark (NJMS).
 This was begun with just one scientist, a workstation, and a few nodes on the Amarel HPC.
 TBD the rest of the story!